jamiebuilds/objective/README.md

 ### Purpose

-Objective is a `collection` of classes that can help write more modular and maintainable styles by following [OOCSS](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/) rules.
+Objective is a collection of classes that can help write more modular and maintainable styles by following [OOCSS](http://coding.smashingmagazine.com/2011/12/12/an-introduction-to-object-oriented-css-oocss/) rules.

 Objective is not a framework in the typical sense.
-It's a project starter, a kickstart to building layouts.
+It's a project starter, a kick-start to building layouts.
 It's also not a grid, it works with any grid system you want (if you want).

 ### Usage